 The Great Reform Act was passed in 1832 giving the vote to some.

 Displays include information on the Tolpuddle Martyrs; six workers arrested and convicted for attempting to form a union in 1834.
 They were all pardoned in 1836 following a public outcry.

 We then follow the growth of the trade union movement and the differences between unions for skilled and unskilled workers.
 Look at some workers who found it hard to join a union, for example home workers.

 The Trades Union Congress (TUC) held their first meeting in Manchester in 1868.
-(The building where this first meeting took place is 103 Princess Street and it used to be the home of the Archive, Textile Conservation Studio and Collections Store.
-The public galleries of the museum were based there for a few years in the early 1990’s before moving to the present location), with spaces there now used as our collections stores.
+The building where this first meeting took place is 103 Princess Street, where the museum’s public galleries were based in the early 1990s (before moving to the present location), with spaces there now used as our collections stores.

-Strikes include the strike in 1888 at the Bryant & May match factory in London and the Dock Strike of 1889.
+Strikes covered in the section include the 1888 strike at the Bryant & May match factory in London and the Dock Strike of 1889.

 It is probably no surprise that this section covers all the main political parties and political movements – from socialism to fascism.